ywang-phy/ywang-phy-github.io/README.md

 ---

-I am interested in the quantum theory of light-matter interactions, parallel computing, and the integration of physics with machine learning.
+I am interested in the quantum theory of light-matter interactions, parallel computing, and machine learning.

 ---